MSc in Geotechnical Engineering: Career Path

 What is an MSc in Geo-Technical Engineering?

-An MSc in Geo-Technical Engineering is a graduate-level degree program that focuses on the study of the engineering properties of earth materials, such as soil and rock, and their behavior in relation to the design and construction of foundations, slopes, and other earthworks.
+An MSc in Geo-Technical Engineering is a graduate-level degree program that focuses on studying the engineering properties of earth materials, such as soil and rock, and their behavior in the design and construction of foundations, slopes, and other earthworks.

 What courses are included in an MSc in Geo-Technical Engineering program?